 Unfortunately, there isn’t an entirely straightforward answer to this question.
 Whether or not a juice cleanse “works” depends on what you are expecting it to do in the first place.

-Many juice cleanses are marketed as miracle elixirs of sorts — with promises that they will “detoxify” the body and cure a wide range of ailments.
+Many juice cleanses are marketed as miracle elixirs of sorts — with promises that they will “detoxify” the body, pump it full of antioxidants, and cure a wide range of ailments.
 However, most of the time, this isn’t the case.
 The body is an extraordinary machine that is designed to regulate itself and maintain “homeostasis” (or balance) through many physiologic processes.
 And when it comes to detoxifying the body, the liver is on the front line.
 The liver works constantly to rid the body of toxins, whether or not you decide to do a juice cleanse.
 So the idea that you need juice to detoxify doesn’t really hold up.

 That being said, increasing your daily intake of fruits and vegetables can have measurable benefits to the body over the long term (according to the CDC [United States Centers for Disease Control], adults should eat at least one and a half to two cups of fruit and two to three cups of vegetables per day, depending on their age and some other factors).
 Those benefits include: